 God vs. Gay?
 The Religious Case for Equality

 The myth that the Bible forbids homosexuality — the myth of “God versus Gay” — is behind some of the most divisive and painful conflicts of our day.
-In this courageous, erudite, and game-changing book, scholar and activist Jay Michaelson shows that not only does the Bible not prohibit same-sex intimacy, the vast majority of its teachings support the full equality and dignity of gay and lesbian people, from the first flaw it finds in creation (“It is not good for a person to be alone”) to the way religious communities grow through reflection and conscience.
+In this courageous and erudite book, Jay Michaelson shows that not only does the Bible not prohibit same-sex intimacy, the vast majority of its teachings support the full equality and dignity of gay and lesbian people, from the first flaw in creation (“It is not good for a person to be alone”) to the ways religious communities grow through conscientious reflection.
 In short, Michaelson says, religious people should support equality for gays and lesbians not despite their religion — but because of it.
+This is an important book for anyone who has wrestled with questions of religion and sexuality: parents and pastors, believers and skeptics, the faithful and the skeptical.

 Reviews